These Resources Will Help People With Disabilities Find Work-From-Home Jobs

-2. People with upper body limitations who can use a phone (with or without accommodations) may want to check into voice-based work-from-home jobs like foreign language interpretation, customer service or tutoring.
+2. People with upper body limitations who can use a phone (with or without accommodations) may want to check into voice-based work-from-home jobs like foreign language interpretation, customer service or online tutoring.

 3. Home-based writing, editing and proofreading jobs may also be a possibility using a computer with assistive software.
 Employment database FlexJobs is a terrific resource for finding this type of work-from-home jobs, although there are monthly and yearly service fees to access the listings.

 Work-From-Home Jobs for People With Cognitive or Developmental Impairments

 Work-from-home jobs for people with cognitive or developmental impairments are as varied as each person’s unique limitations and circumstances.